pi43r/conversations-with-computers/Chapters/05_endoftext.md

 >“The myth of technological and political and social inevitability is a powerful tranquilizer of the conscience.
 Its service is to remove responsibility from the shoulders of everyone who truly believes in it.
 But, in fact, there *are* actors!” [^1]

 Weizenbaum’s comment is not only a demand for greater responsibility to those in tech industries and to look for the humans involved in actually making the decisions, he also reminds us that *we* are actors.
 We all have choices and responsibilities in order to shape the future of how we use computers and what we use them for.
-We are not, and should not, see ourselves as victims of computational progress.
+We are not, and should not, see ourselves just as victims of computational progress.

-Projects like the *Silicon Friend Camp* are a way for a communal and playful interaction, not only with machines, but also with each other.
-Outside from the capitalistic logic of making something ‘useful’ and enhancing productivity.
+Projects like the *Silicon Friend Camp* are a way for a communal and playful interaction, not only with machines, but mainly with one another.
+It is a way to create collectives that digest and discuss both the technological and social implications of computer systems; it fosters an environment where people can learn from each other, share ideas, and collaborate on projects that are not driven by profit or market demand.
+The projects developed there deal with different subjects from the environment, other animals, virtual avatars, to or our legacy in digital data, reflecting on much broader perspectives beyond technology.
+Together we were able to create a collective voice, quite literally.
+The camp made me realize again, that

 ## Contributors